 value, and those values can be different for each object.

-In this lesson, we’ll introduce the concept of static class variables, which achieves exactly this.
+In this lesson, we’ll introduce the concept of static members, which achieves exactly this.

 Whilst a variable like Health